finarioapp/api/documentation/resources/Investments.md

 `end_month` | `end_month=6` | Investments with spend in or before June.
 Should be used with `end_year`.
 `end_year` | `end_year=2014` | Investments with spend in or before 2014.
 Should be used with `end_month`.
 `keywords` | `keywords=one,two` | Investments that have both of the keywords 'one' AND 'two' (not OR).
 Multiple keywords should be separated by commas.
-`organization` | `organization=Asia` | Investments in the "Asia" organization.
+`organization` | `organization=Asia` or `organization=Asia%20123` | Investments in the "Asia" organization.
 The param must match the organization's display name or organization code(including capitalization and spaces).
 `categories` | `categories[]=Foo` | Investments in the "Foo" category.
 The param must match the category's display name (including capitalization and spaces).
 Multiple investment categories can be used like so: `&categories[]=Baz&categories[]=Foo`.
 `size_range` | `size_range=greater_than,$1M` | Investments with more than 1 million dollars in spends.
 (Yes, that is a comma).
 Only 'greater than' ranges defined in Approval Routes are valid.
 Ranges with lower and upper bounds can be defined like so: `greater_than,$500k-less_than,$1M`
 `round` | `round=Approved` | Investments that are fully approved.
 Other values: '"Idea",' "Closed", "Denied", "Invalidated", "Pending", "Remanded", or the name of an approval round will return all investments currently in that round.